shubham-shinde/comet/README.md

 commands
 1. comet init (this will create a .coment file in root directory)
-2. comet new (this will take trello card url and checkout to the branch)
+2. comet card new (this will take trello card url and checkout to the branch)
 3. comet pr new (this will create all the pr and add their link into card)